 - 7.1 Lameness.
 In a case of marked lameness, the Judge at C informs the competitor that he is eliminated.
 There is no appeal against this decision. - 7.2 Resistance.
-Any resistance which prevents the continuation of the test for longer than 20 seconds is punished by elimination.
-However, resistance that may endanger competitor, horse, judges or the public will be eliminated for safety reasons earlier than within 20 seconds.
-This also applies to any resistance before the entering the dressage arena or when leaving the arena. - 7.3 Fall.
+Any resistance which prevents the continuation of the test for longer than twenty (20) seconds is punished by Elimination.
+However, resistance that may endanger Athlete, Horse, Officials or the public will result in elimination for safety reasons earlier than within twenty (20) seconds.
+This also applies to any resistance before entering the Dressage arena. - 7.3 Fall.
 In the case of a fall of horse and/or competitor, the competitor will be eliminated. - 7.4 Leaving Arena During Dressage Test.
 A horse leaving the arena completely, with all four feet, during a dressage competition between the time of entry and the time of exit at A, will be eliminated (notwithstanding arena construction Article 327.3) - 7.5 Outside assistance.
 Any outside help by voice, signs, etc. is considered as illegal or unauthorized assistance to a competitor or to his horse.
 A competitor or horse receiving positive assistance must be eliminated. - 7.6 Bleeding.
 If the Judge at C suspects fresh blood anywhere on the horse during the test, he will stop the horse to check for blood.
 If the horse shows fresh blood, it will be eliminated.
 The elimination is final.
 If the Judge through examination clarifies that the horse has no fresh blood, the horse may resume and finish its test. - If the horse is eliminated pursuant to the above, or if the horse is injured during the test and starts bleeding after finishing the test, it should be examined by an official veterinary surgeon prior to the next competition to determine if it is fit to continue in the event the following day.
 The decision of the veterinarian is not subject to appeal.